AmirulAminGH/QuantumR-DHeatPress/README.md

 • Torturing device

 # QuantumR&DHeatPress
-RP2040 codes are compiled in Arduino IDE - C++ External libraries required are :
+RP2040 codes are compiled in Thonny @ micropython External libraries required are :
 1. gc9a01.py
 2. max6675.py